Skip to main content

 Related Stories

-Drexel LeBow sophomore Irina Nedelcu completed a STAR research project last summer, studying which factors influence people to take self-protective actions with their smartphones.
+Drexel LeBow sophomore Irina Nedelcu completed a STAR research project studying factors that influence taking self-protective actions with smartphones.

 Sarah Malik's paper, co-authored with Professor of MIS Murugan Anandarajan, looks at securing medical devices that use Internet of Things technology.